Skip to main content

 ExportDownload execution data as JSON for compliance review

-ReplayRe-walk through an execution step-by-step (CLI)
+ReplayRe-walk through an execution step-by-step through the replay APIs and CLI

 CLI: axonctl executions